Dsap5131/checkers/README.md

 # Running

-The `make` commands currectly only work on linux

 From the root directory run \
 `make run_tests`\
 To setup the project if it isn't set up and run all the tests.